aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 6Jun18
+Finished Section 11 with the help of tutor@python.org.
+Have tried to get help on Section 12, but nothing I can understand or I can accomplish, so I decided to start fron scratch.

+## 5Jun18
+Continued working on Section 11.

 ## 4Jun18
 Got a good chunk of time to learn and write code today.
 Finished one problem, having a turtle draw a line based on input from a text file and plot the input.